Ms Lily's Haunted Shop game releasedPrint page

 That was my own challenge I believe to use only well-known and "legal"

-opcodes.
+opcodes which simply takes some extra bytes.
 But I gonna better try with some of these illegal ones in the

-I used a small trick to use only a half of a sprite bank, so instead
+Let me talk about some tricks.
+One of them was to use only a half of a sprite bank, so instead

 What didn't fit?